Correlations in Circular Quantum Cascades: Multilevel cascade

-where on the left-hand side, the two indices now correspond to which transitions are correlated, while on the right-hand side, one has Eq.~(\ref{eq:Tue9Jul153153CEST2024}) where the curly bracket index serves to track the number of transitions.
-This is valid for all~$\tau$.
-This means that it is enough to know the correlation between one transition (say the bottom one) and the successive ones over halfway trough the ladder to know all the correlations (involving a time mirror symmetry for the remaining transitions).
+The above description means that it is enough to know the correlation between one transition (say the bottom one) and the successive ones until halfway trough the ladder to know all the correlations (involving a time mirror symmetry for the remaining transitions).
 For instance, in Fig.~\ref{fig:Sat13Jul122521CEST2024}, all autocorrelations are identical to~$g^{(2)}_{1,1}$ in panel~(c) and~$g^{(2)}_{2,1}$ is the time-mirror of~$g^{(2)}_{0,1}$, or, alternatively, is identical to~$g^{(2)}_{1,0}$.
 The physical interpretation of such symmetries is clear: $g^{(2)}_{2,1}$ shows the density of probability to detect a photon from the transition~1 after detecting a photon from transition~2.
 Given that these transitions are contiguous, the chances are high as directly related to the transition rate.
-The probability is further boosted by the knowledge of the current state of the system, which could otherwise be in any of the~$N$ states prior to effectuating a transition, but removing this uncertainty makes it~$N$ time more likely that it will now emit at the sought transition, thus explaining the integer factor~(\ref{eq:Tue9Jul155646CEST2024}).
+The probability is further boosted by the knowledge of the current state of the system, which could otherwise be in any of the~$N$ states prior to effectuating a transition, but removing this uncertainty makes it~$N$ time more likely that it will now emit at the sought transition, thus explaining the integer factor for the autocorrelation~(\ref{eq:Tue9Jul155646CEST2024}).
 There is also a notable revival of probabilities, in the form of an elbow at~$\tau\approx N/\gamma$.
 This corresponds to the second-order detection where the system went around through the whole cascade again after emitting the first photon, before detecting the second one.
 There are similar peaks at~$\tau\approx kN/\gamma$ for all~$k$, corresponding to going round the whole cascade $k$~times before detection.
 One can resolve them by zooming in the correlation function, as shown in the inset of~$g^{(2)}_{2,1}$ in Fig.~\ref{fig:Sat13Jul122521CEST2024}(d), or by plotting~$g^{(2)}-1$ in log-scale.
 Such oscillations occur in all correlation functions for~$N>2$ and have been described in more details for the autocorrelation function~\cite{zubizarretacasalengua24a}.
-Because they occur without any coherence and/or periodic driving, they can be seen as self-oscillations~\cite{jenkins13a}, although of correlations from a system that is itself stationary.
-Their magnitude increases slowly but surely with~$N$, as shown in Fig.~\ref{fig:Sat3Aug113209CEST2024} through the values of~$g_{i,i}^{(2)}(\tau)$ for the successive peaks as a function of~$N$, i.e., the successive maxima of~$g_{1\{N\}}^{(2)}$.
-It requires~$N=6$ to get a bunching of the first oscillation of~$g^{(2)}\approx 1.1$ ($10\%$ deviation, cf.~Fig.~\ref{fig:Sat13Jul122521CEST2024}(c)) and~$N=13$ for the second peak to reach that value.
-At~$N=50$, othe seventh peak has~$g^{(2)}\approx 1.13$ and the eight one~$g^{(2)}\approx 1.09$ so at least eight-order cascades can be considered neatly resolvable, i.e., from the steady stream, strong correlations are maintained between any given photon and its eight descendant round the cascade, each generation undergoing fifty transitions.
-More precise experiments could track down such correlations arbitrarily down the stream for any~$N$.
+Their magnitude increases slowly but surely with~$N$, as shown in Fig.~\ref{fig:Sat3Aug113209CEST2024} through the values of the successive peaks of~$g_{i,i}^{(2)}(\tau)$ (dark solid lines) and of~$g_{i,\bar\imath}^{(2)}(\tau)$ (grey dotted lines) as a function of~$N$ for~$i$ any transition and~$\bar\imath$ the one most distant from it in the cascade.
+That is to say, the successive maxima of~$g_{1\{N\}}^{(2)}$ and~$g^{(2)}_{1\{\lfloor{(N+3)/2}\rfloor\}}$ are read from a vertical cut for a given~$N$.